Jacinto27/vscode-R_Wiki/Installation:-Windows.md

 [radian](https://github.com/randy3k/radian) is highly recommended as the R terminal for interactive use.

 Since radian is built with python, we need to install python first.
-Note that radian does not work with the python distributed by Microsoft Store ([radian#120](https://github.com/randy3k/radian/issues/120)), we need to install the official version.
+Note that radian does not work with the python distributed by Microsoft Store ([radian#120](https://github.com/randy3k/radian/issues/120)) before v0.5.4, we need to install the official version.
 Go to [Python Releases for Windows](https://www.python.org/downloads/windows/) and download the latest executable installer, e.g. [Windows x86-64 executable installer](https://www.python.org/ftp/python/3.7.7/python-3.7.7-amd64.exe).

 <img width="670" alt="image" src="https://user-images.githubusercontent.com/4662568/76701870-219fc080-6700-11ea-8487-18ab880dab88.png">